Operation Babylift Collection

 It was my mother’s handwriting.
 Very distinct, very mom.
 Of course, I know my mother’s handwriting.
 It was my file.
 It held the story of me before I was theirs.
 The handwritten note was the application letter from my mom to be considered to adopt a child.
 It had the home studies, background checks, legal paperwork, checklist for paperwork, medical notes, correspondence, pictures, and follow-up letters…a receipt.
 This was all me.

-Microfiche at Koloa LIbrary
+Microfiche at Koloa Library

 1987, middle school reports on Operation Babylift.
 Microfiche was my primary research source.
 These are the files that started a lifelong collection my my past.